 - There was no safety net.

-Explore your ideas: Write down everything you know about what your want your novel to be.
+Write down everything you know about what you want your novel to be.
 Jot down little half-formed thoughts and ideas and see where they take you.
-If there is a burning question you want to explore, write that down.
+If there is a burning question you want to explore, note that down.
 If you’re fascinated by a setting or a time period or a subject, scribble notes about it.
 It’s through these meandering jottings that ideas will take shape.

 And for a cheeky eleventh tip?
-How about joining a Curtis Brown Creative 6-week online Starting to Write Your Novel course ?
-You can enrol by Monday 19th March and the course starts on Wednesday 21st March!
+How about signing up for our Starting to Write Your Novel course ?

 Or take a look at our full set of creative writing courses – including our other two 6-week online courses – Write to the End of Your Novel (to get you through that first draft) and Edit & Pitch Your Novel (to show you how to rewrite and pitch your work to literary agents).